MHACY’s BOARD OF COMMISSIONERS

 Joan Deierlein is currently serving her first term as a Board member.
 Before retiring as Yonkers City Clerk in 2012, she worked on the federal and state levels becoming familiar with housing issues and policies, and is happy to continue to serve the Yonkers housing community as a board member.
 Over the years, Ms. Deierlein has had the opportunity to work on a wide range of housing issues including, rent control, the emergency tenant protection act and worked with a number of Yonkers based tenant associations on these issues.

 Hon.
 Arthur J. Doran Jr.

 Hon.
-Arthur Doran Jr. has been a chairman of MHA since 1997.
-Judge Doran has stayed a very active member of Yonkers over the years.
+Arthur Doran Jr. is a past chairman.
+Judge Doran has been a very active member of MHACY since 1997.
 He served as Yonkers Chief City Court Judge for 20 years, Yonkers Corporation Counsel twice, Yonkers School Board Attorney for four years and Yonkers City Manager for two years.
 He continues to stay just as involved in his community as he has in the past.

 Term End: 6/23/2021

 Denise Egiziaco currently serves as the Chief of Staff for the Mayor of the City of Yonkers, NY, under Mayor Mike Spano.
 Egiziaco brings 25 years of city, county and state government service to this role.

 Egiziaco previously served as Chief of Staff and Executive Assistant in the Office of New York State Assemblyman Mike Spano.
 There, Egiziaco managed all staff and personnel matters, crafted and monitored legislation, aided with constituent matters and acted as a liaison between various local, county, state and federal agencies.